About this Program

 Prepares individuals to work in media organizations and those organizations that use electronic media, social media, and emerging technologies such as political campaigns, government, education, and business.
 The specialization allows for several combinations of courses to fulfill degree requirements.

 Students can also use the communication skills they acquire to pursue graduate degrees.
 Students majoring in telecommunication participate in the university's six broadcast stations, other on campus facilities such as the Gator Network and elective internships throughout the world.

-The major in telecommunication, which includes specializations in management, media and society, and digital film and television production, prepares students to understand the means of communicating with diverse audiences and to use the tools of information gathering and storytelling to communicate with those audiences through electronic media such as video, audio and interactive technologies.
+The major in Media Production, Management, and Technology, which includes specializations in Management and Strategy, Media and Society, and Digital Film and Television Production, prepares students to understand the means of communicating with diverse audiences and to use the tools of information gathering and storytelling to communicate with those audiences through electronic media such as video, audio, and interactive technologies.
 Through study and practical application, students gain knowledge of the history, norms and legal and ethical milieu of the telecommunication professions.
 Students learn to locate and use reference tools and to demonstrate the ability to communicate independent, critical perspectives.

 Before Graduating Students Must

 - Achieve a passing score of 70% on your student portfolio, which will be evaluated by faculty members and/or professionals in each specialty.

 - Complete requirements for the baccalaureate degree, as determined by faculty.

 Students in the Major will Learn to